 So, we Parkies adapt.
 My Wonderful Husband cuts my steak when my fingers won't.
 I donated all my shirts with buttons to the Salvation Army or now wear them like this.
-See, just tie the tails in a knot and skip the buttons.
-Works for me, and looks fashionable, too.
-Plus it was fun shopping for the right color tank tops to wear under them.
+See, I just tie the tails in a knot and skip the buttons.
+It works for me, and looks fashionable, too.
+Plus, it was fun shopping for the right color tank tops to wear under them.

 |YumaBev fashion - Parkie style|

 |YumaBev's Parkie fashion|